nishorekumar12294/ListTask_with_state_management/README.md

 # Solution :
 - Functional requirement related issue fixed.
 - We have followed below steps.
    a.
-We have added AutomaticKeepAliveClientMixin on our _ListItemWidgetState class and implemented @override bool get wantKeepAlive => true function.
--  b.
-We have added super.build(context) on our _ListItemWidgetState class.
+We have added provider state management to resolve this issue.
-   c.
+   b.
 We have added separate widget functions for text, button.
--  d.
-We have removed for-loop from  the class file and directly added the list length on listview builder.